-In this tutorial I’ll show you how to work the k2tog tbl decrease.
+In this tutorial, I’ll show you how to work the k2tog tbl decrease.
 The abbreviation stands for “knit 2 stitches together through the back loop”.
-Basically, it’s the twisted version of the k2tog decrease, a right-leaning decrease.
-As such, it’s a great decrease to use when working a stitch pattern utilizing twisted stitches.
-Twisted stitches are usually a bit tighter than their regular counterparts, and can make patterning really “pop” against a background.
+Basically, it’s the twisted version of the k2tog decrease.
+However, while the k2tog is a right-leaning decrease, k2tog tbl is a left-leaning decrease.
+It’s similar in appearance to the skp and ssk decreases.

 Knitting the k2tog tbl decrease step by step

 - First, take your project and work to the spot indicated in your pattern, where the decrease is supposed to be made.

 In this case, I’m working a stitch pattern in which I have to work a k2tog tbl directly after a YO, over the 2 stitches near the tip of the left-hand needle.

 - Next, insert the tip of the right-hand needle into the first 2 stitches at the same time as if to knit through the back loop of these stitches.

 This can be a tad hard to get right, I find it helps to pull the fabric down a bit.

 - Wrap the yarn around the needle…

 - …, and pull it through the stitches you inserted the right-hand needle in.